Building your super

 • Employer Super Guarantee contributions

 If you are an eligible employee, your employer must pay your super on your behalf by law.
-These contributions are usually referred to as Superannuation Guarantee (SG) contributions.
+These employer contributions are usually referred to as Superannuation Guarantee (SG) contributions.

 Generally you’ll be considered an eligible employee if you are: